jellydn/vscode-fzf-picker/README.md

 ➥ Thanks for asking, but no. The amount of work that went into this extension is tiny compared to the countless hours that have gone into the command line tools that are leveraged in this extension.
 Please support those tools instead.
 What I do appreciate is if you'd help others find this extension by spreading the word and/or leaving a rating!

 <hr />

 ## Release Notes

+### 0.1.0

+- Added new command: "Pick file from git status"
+  - Allows you to select files from the git status output using `fzf`
+  - New default keybinding:
+    - On macOS: Cmd+Shift+Alt+F
+    - On Linux and Windows: Ctrl+Shift+Alt+F
+- Added new configuration options for "Pick file from git status":
+  - `find-it-faster.pickFileFromGitStatus.showPreview`: Show a preview window when picking a file from git status
+  - `find-it-faster.pickFileFromGitStatus.previewCommand`: Custom command for the preview when picking a file from git status
+  - `find-it-faster.pickFileFromGitStatus.previewWindowConfig`: Custom configuration for the preview window when picking a file from git status

 ### 0.0.39